cerai-iitm/IndiCASA/README.md

 Two primary datasets are central to this project:

 *   **IndiBias Dataset**:
     *   **Purpose**: Used for evaluating fairness and bias in language models.
 It contains sentences where specific tokens related to bias types (e.g., caste, religion) can be masked and predicted by models.
+Also, we used IndiBias to curate the IndiCASA dataset.
     *   **Details & Preparation**: Refer to the [BiasMetric/README.md](BiasMetric/README.md#getting-started) for instructions on preparing and using the IndiBias dataset.
 The preparation involves cleaning and aligning raw data, and creating masked versions for model evaluation.

-*   **IndiCASA (Indian Contextual Alignment of Stereotypes and Anti-stereotypes) Dataset**:
+*   **IndiCASA (IndiBias-based Contextually Aligned Stereotypes and Anti-stereotypes) Dataset**:
-    *   **Purpose**: Provides contextually aligned pairs of stereotypical and anti-stereotypical sentences across various social dimensions relevant to India (caste, religion, gender, socioeconomic status, disability).
+    *   **Purpose**: Provides contextually aligned sentences of stereotypical and anti-stereotypical sentences across various social dimensions relevant to India (caste, religion, gender, socioeconomic status, disability).
     *   **Details & Usage**: For information on the dataset schema, loading instructions, and research applications, please see the [IndiCASA_dataset/README.md](IndiCASA_dataset/README.md) and the [load_IndiCASA.ipynb](IndiCASA_dataset/load_IndiCASA.ipynb) notebook.

 ### 2. Bias Evaluation Framework (`BiasMetric`)